Disbudding and dehorning of cattle

 Policy type: Policy

-The NZVA considers that dehorning and disbudding of cattle are necessary farm practices, but, as painful procedures, require the use of appropriate analgesia.
+The NZVA considers that dehorning and disbudding of cattle are necessary farm practices, but as painful procedures, require the use of effective and appropriate analgesia.

-Horned cattle, particularly when confined during mustering, yarding and transport, are capable of causing severe injury to other cattle and to handlers, including significant hide damage.
-There are also limitations on the transport of horned animals, so natural or artificial polling is therefore desirable.
+Horned cattle, particularly when confined during mustering, yarding and transport, are capable of causing severe injury to other cattle and to handlers.
+There are also limitations on the transport of horned animals, therefore natural or artificial polling is desirable.

 Disbudding of calves is preferable to dehorning older cattle.
 There is less short-term distress if calves are disbudded with a cautery iron.